 3 And this shall be the beginning of the tithing of my people.
 4 And after that, those who have thus been tithed shall pay one-tenth of all their interest annually; and this shall be a standing law unto them forever, for my holy priesthood, saith the Lord.
 5 Verily I say unto you, it shall come to pass that all those who gather unto the land of Zion shall be tithed of their surplus properties, and shall observe this law, or they shall not be found worthy to abide among you.
 (D&C 119:3–5)

-As described by Church Historians (see this article for instance, or this), the original law of tithing called for all members to give all their surplus to the church (meaning income and property above the median income needed to cover basic wants and needs).
+As described by Church Historians (see this article for instance, or this), the original law of tithing called for all members to give all their surplus to the church. (meaning income and property above a basic median income needed to cover basic wants and needs.
+Or in other words instead of putting your excess money in the bank or investment portfolio, you give it to the church to invest and pay tithing on the interest gained.)
 Tithing on this ‘storehouse’ of consecrated surplus then went to pay church workers and fund projects to provide for “widows and orphans…as also the poor” (D&C 83:6. see also D&C 84:11242:30-39).
 So specifically, tithing or ten percent was then to be assessed on the interest earned by that consecration.
-The storehouse was essentially the same as a bank or credit union where people put their “excess income”, but the storehouses purpose was to lift the poor as it wisely invested people’s money—and tithing was a fee taken of the top.
+And consecration was meant to keep people from living lavishly far above the median income.
+(Although church leaders like Joseph and Brigham never actually consecrated—and lived off the church like modern millionaires.)
+The storehouse’s purpose was to lift the poor as it wisely invested people’s money—and tithing was a fee taken of the top.
 Consecration, was then a law to assure relative economic equality among the saints, and tithing was to be assessed to keep the church financially solvent and running.
 It’s purpose was to “administer to the wants of the poor” and to “humble the rich and proud” (D&C 84:112).
 The poor were NOT TO PAY TITHING, because its whole purpose was to exalt them and humble the rich.
 Our current system which we pretend is so fair is really a mockery of the principle of economic equality the law sought to promote (as I read it).
 It does nothing to abase the rich, very little to lift the poor.

 Instead it goes to building ghastly expensive temples which certainly don’t help alleviate the latter-day issues Nephi prophesied about,